ls1intum/Artemis/docs/user/exercises/file-upload.rst

 Assessment
 ----------

-- When the due date is over you can assess the submissions.
-From the assessment dashboard go to exercise assessment dashboard of the file upload exercise.
+- When the due date is over, you can assess the submissions.
+From the assessment dashboard, go to exercise the assessment dashboard of the file upload exercise.
-- There you can assess the submitted student submissions, by first downloading the file, and then creating feedback with points.
+- There you can assess the submitted student submissions, by first downloading the file, and then adding feedback with points.

     .. figure:: file-upload/file-upload-exercise-assessment.png
               :align: center